 Deliberate, consistent placement of the logo will establish the university's name and institutional credence without distraction from your message.
-There are very specific guidelines regarding the use of the master logo, click here for more information.
+There are very specific guidelines regarding the use of the master logo

 If you have any questions about how best to represent the university, please contact University Marketing.